 Herbs in Magic: A Beginner's Guide to Magical Herbalism

 Herbs have been central to magical practice for thousands of years, and for good reason.
 They are affordable, widely available, and deeply symbolic — every plant carries a set of energetic correspondences built up through centuries of use across cultures and traditions.
 Whether you are just starting out or looking to bring more intentional structure to your practice, magical herbalism is one of the most rewarding skills you can build.
-This guide introduces you to the four most essential categories of herb magic — cleansing, protection, attraction, and banishment — and gives you a solid foundation of plants to work with in each one.
+This guide introduces you to the five most essential categories of herb magic — cleansing, protection, attraction, banishment, and divination — and gives you a solid foundation of plants to work with in each one.

 How Herbs Work in Magic